LGBT*IQA Students & Education Abroad

 - If your gender presentation is different from your legal sex, or if you are in the process of transition, what types of challenges might you face with travel, immigration, and documents?

-The resources below can help you learn more about laws, cultural norms, and other considerations regarding your study abroad experience.
-You are welcome to contact a study abroad advisor with any questions, concerns, or for additional country-specific resources.
+The resources below can help you learn more about laws, cultural norms, and other considerations regarding your education abroad experience.
+You are welcome to contact an education abroad advisor with any questions, concerns, or for additional country-specific resources.

 - Diversity Abroad: Directories, international travel articles, discussion boards, and more.